 A man had spent his previous afterlife in heaven, and now as a human again he was very righteous and did not suffer from passion.
-During a festival his friends sent a beautiful female companion to be with him for the week, but he was not interested and sent her away.
-As she left, a noble man hired her to come with him instead.
+During a festival, his friends paid a beautiful prostitute to be with him for the week, but he was not interested and sent her away.
+As she left, a nobleman hired her to come with him instead.
 When the festival was over, the woman did not return home and her worried mother took the matter to the king who insisted the man return her daughter.
-He explained what had happened and that he did not know where the woman was, but the king declared him guilty and sentenced him to death.
+He explained that she had not stayed with him and he had no idea where the woman was, but the king declared him guilty and sentenced him to death.

-As he was being led through the city for his execution, he vowed that if he could escape his predicament he would go and live as a disciple of the Buddha.
-The woman heard the commotion, and when she learned what was causing it she rushed out to show she was still alive.
-The man was set free and that same day he fulfilled his vow.
+As the man was being led through the city for his execution, he vowed that if he could escape his predicament, he would ordain as a disciple of the Buddha.
+Meanwhile, the woman heard the commotion in the streets, and when she learned what was happening, she rushed out to show that she was still alive.
+The man was set free, and he fulfilled his vow that same day.

-When the Buddha heard other disciples discussing this, he told them this story so they knew he too had once escaped a seemingly certain death.
+When the Buddha heard other disciples discussing this, he told them this story so they knew that he too had once escaped a seemingly certain death.

 The Buddha did not identify any earlier births other than his own.